 The purpose of this report, therefore, is to provide IFI with the technical and scientific information required in order to meet its terms of reference under the Act.
 This includes information on Irish salmon stocks, the current status of these stocks relative to the objective of meeting biologically referenced "Conservation Limits" and the catch advice which will allow for a sustainable harvest of salmon in the forthcoming fishing season and into the future.
-The report also outlines the scientific advice process leading to the formulation and presentation of the catch advice for the 2016 season.
+The report also outlines the scientific advice process leading to the formulation and presentation of the catch advice for the 2017 season.

 The Conservation Limit applied by the SSCS to establish the status of individual stocks is the "maximum sustainable yield" (MSY) also known as the stock level that maximizes the long-term average surplus, as defined and used by the International Council for the Exploration of the Sea (ICES) and the North Atlantic Salmon Conservation Organisation (NASCO).
 The methodology for establishing Conservation Limits was modified for the 2013 catch advice by deriving new estimates of fecundity, average weights, sex and age ratio for Irish index rivers.
 Similarly, new wetted areas were derived based on a more robust statistical approach and these were also incorporated into the assessment for 2013.
-Therefore, on the basis of these modifications and the best information available on catches, counts or other estimates and application of a forecast model to these data, the Standing Scientific Committee advises that in 2016:
+Therefore, on the basis of these modifications and the best information available on catches, counts or other estimates and application of a forecast model to these data, the Standing Scientific Committee advises that in 2017:

-- 48 rivers have an advised harvestable surplus as they are exceeding their Conservation Limits. - A further 32 rivers, may be opened on a catch and release only basis, subject to IFI management criteria based on having a high probability of achieving 65% of their CL or exceeding the minimum fry threshold of greater than 17 fry per 5 minutes surveying in catchment wide electrofishing surveys. - In addition 63 rivers are either not meeting 65% of CL or there is lack of recent data to determine their status relative to attainment of CL.
-Where there is a lack of data, or where electro-fishing surveys indicate juvenile numbers below the SSCS threshold, the SSCS make the assumption that these rivers are failing to meet CL.
+- 44 rivers have an advised harvestable surplus as they are exceeding their Conservation Limits. - A further 27 rivers, may be opened on a catch and release only basis, subject to IFI management criteria based on having a high probability of achieving 65% of their CL or exceeding the qualifying fry threshold of > 17 fry (0+) per 5 min electrofishing (multiple site catchment average). - In addition 72 rivers are (a) failing to meet 65% of their CL or (b) recent data to determine their CL attainment status are lacking.
+Where there is a lack of data, or where catchment-wide electro-fishing surveys indicate juvenile abundance below the SSCS fry threshold, the SSCS assumes that these rivers are failing to meet CL.